Government may regulate insurance IP riders if cost of cancer care continues to escalate

 With the introduction of the CDL, which became effective in September last year for coverage by MediShield Life and MediSave, and for IPs from April this year, drug companies had reduced their prices – by an average of 30 per cent – so that their drugs can be included in the list.

-He also told parliament that any money saved on the purchase of cancer drugs can be ploughed back into more subsidies.
+Mr Ong also told Parliament that any money saved on the purchase of cancer drugs can be ploughed back into more subsidies.